larsvinter/react-native-awesome-button/README.md

  - Fix issues with using flex-box for styling
  - Improve transition animation (i.e. instead of fading between colors, do a proper interpolated transition from one color to the other and then only fade the label text)
  - Add Android compatibility

+### Contributing
- If you would like to refactor, please create a separate branch, make your changes, commit, push and submit a pull-request
+If you would like to refactor or help with new features, please create a separate branch, make your changes, commit, push and submit a pull-request